niloysh/5g-monarch/labs/lab2/README.md

 # Lab 2: Querying Prometheus using PromQL

 In this lab, you will learn how to query Prometheus for metrics using the PromQL language.
+Specifically, you will learn the following:

-- **What is PromQL** – What it is and how it works
+- **What is PromQL** – Basics of Prometheus Query Language
-- **Filtering and Aggregation** – How to expose application data to Prometheus
+- **Filtering and Aggregation** – Using PromQL labels and functions
+- **Querying 5G metrics** - How to use PromQL to query 5G metrics

 ---
 # PromQL: The Query Language for Prometheus